Cobordism categories and moduli spaces of odd dimensional manifolds: Preliminaries on Spaces of Manifolds

-is continuous whenever $K \subseteq L$ are two compact subsets of $U$.
-Finally, we let $\bPsi^{\Delta}_{\theta}(U)$ have the coarsest topology finer than all of the $K$-topologies.
-In other words $\bPsi^{\Delta}_{\theta}(U)$ is the inverse limit of the $\bPsi^{\Delta}_{\theta}(U)^{K}$ as $K$ varies over the compact subsets of $U$. \end{Construction} With $\bPsi^{\Delta}_{\theta}(U)$ topologized as above one may proceed as in \cite[Section 2.2]{GRW 09} to obtain direct analogues to the basic properties of $\bPsi_{\theta}(U)$ proven in that section.
-The following proposition is proven in the same way as \cite[Theorem 2.7]{GRW 09} and so we omit the proof. \begin{proposition} Let $U' \subseteq U$ be an open subset.
-The restriction map
+\textit{Step 3:} Finally, give $\bPsi^{\Delta}_{\theta}(U)$ the terminal topology making all identities into the various $K$-topologies continuous, no changes required. \end{Construction}

+With $\bPsi^{\Delta}_{\theta}(U)$ topologized as above one may proceed as in \cite[Section 2.2]{GRW 09} to obtain direct analogues to the basic properties of $\bPsi_{\theta}(U)$ proven in that section.
+For example we shall need the analogue of \cite[Theorem 2.7]{GRW 09}, its proof applies verbatim: